omosola/wit_lights_tutorial/README.md

 Restart the server and party!

 ## The Inbox
----

 The last thing to do is check your Wit.ai Inbox.
 All of the API calls you make to Wit are found there and you can validate or correct each expression to continue training your instance.
+The more you reward and correct your instance, the more accurate it will become.